marctrem/usbarmory-wiki-fork/Secure-boot.md

 ### Verifying HAB

-After rebooting the USB armory it can now be verified, from the U-Boot shell, that no HAB events are generated.
+After rebooting the USB armory it can be verified, from the U-Boot shell, that no HAB events are generated.
 If no errors are present then the bootloader image was correctly authenticated:

 ```
 => hab_status

-Secure boot disabled
+Secure boot enabled

 HAB Configuration: 0xf0, HAB State: 0x66
 No HAB Events Found!
 ```

-### Activating HAB by enabling the SoC Close Security Configuration
+### Secure boot activation

 Only if you are confident that you can correctly generate signed U-Boot images, the SoC can be placed in Closed Security Configuration.